nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 8. The correct command to list running containers.\
 `docker container list`\
 *Additionally, using **sudo** might be necessary depending on your system's configuration.*
+9. Remove all unused images (both dangling and unreferenced).\
+`docker image prune -a`
+10. Remove stopped containers and unused networks.\
+`docker system prune`
+11. Check how much space is being used by Docker images, containers `docker system df`

  ---

 ## Managing Docker Services and Sockets with Systemd